pmlnado/glm-modeling-flow-cytometry/README.md

 - **ID93 + GLA-SE**
 - **BCG + ID93 + GLA-SE**

-Mice were subsequently infected with *Mycobacterium tuberculosis* and immune responses were assessed at **30**, **60**, and **90** days post-infection.
+Mice were subsequently infected with *Mycobacterium tuberculosis* and immune responses were assessed at **14**, **56**, and **90** days post-infection.
 Both male and female mice were included in the study.

-Flow cytometry was used to quantify activated T cells (CD3⁺CD4⁻CD8⁺) from lung samples.
-This repository provides the full R analysis pipeline, from data preprocessing to visualization and statistical testing.
+Flow cytometry was used to quantify leukocytes from lung samples.
+This repository provides the full GLM framework in R, from data preprocessing to visualization and statistical testing.

 ---